Warehouse and Distribution Centres Height Safety Systems

 When planning warehouse access and protection systems:

-1. Engage early: Late-stage retrofits are more expensive and less effective
+1. Engage early: Late-stage retrofits are more expensive and can be more complex

-2. Map out all maintenance and inspection tasks - including infrequent ones
+2. Map out the frequency of access for maintenance and inspection tasks required for access areas.

-3. Design for usability: Systems that are too hard to use will be bypassed
+3. Design for usability, considering the practical application of systems - systems that are too hard to use have the tendency to be bypassed

-4. Factor in multiple trades: Electrical, HVAC, fire, pest control - anyone needing access
+4. Consider multiple trades: Electrical, HVAC, fire, pest control, potential emergency service access and maintenance teams - who may access the area

-Good safety design balances functionality, durability, and operational flow.
+Good safety design addresses not only risk management, but also balances functionality, durability, and operational flow.

 7. Inspection, Maintenance & Record-Keeping

-Compliance doesn’t end at installation.
+Compliance doesn’t end at building access system's installation.
 Systems must be:

 • Inspected regularly – e.g. anchors every 12 months per AS/NZS 1891